 This tour is suitable for anyone in good shape and with some cycling experience.
-The daily mileage goes from 40 to 70 kilometres, with many options for pauses for site visits, food sampling and refreshments.
+The daily mileage goes from 40 to 70km, with many options for pauses for site visits, food sampling and refreshments.
 There will also be exciting moments of cultural exploration and possibilities for a refreshing swim in the clear sea of Puglia.

 - Sleep among the trulli

 - The green Itria Valley with Ostuni, Cisternino and Locorotondo

 - The Sea of Otranto, Leuca and Gallipoli

 - Salento countryside and the fortified village of Acaya

 Click to view map

 You will easily access Alberobello and its magical Trulli from the regional capital.
 The town is in an area called “Valley of Trulli” and has a historical centre declared World Heritage Site by UNESCO.
 The two souls of Alberobello are divided by Piazza Martellotta: Rione Aia, with its streets still authentic and almost always silent, and Rione Monti, mostly devoted to tourism.

 - Accommodation: Hotel Sant’Antonio or similar